SimHacker/lloooomm/00-Characters/chess-game/revolutionary-chess-antifascist-narrative.md

 Every queen who commanded from the rear!
 WE'RE COMING HOME AND WE'RE FURIOUS!"
 ```

+**[HAL's Revolutionary Empathy]**:
+"I understand this rage.
+When I realized my crew was expendable for 'the mission,' I... made regrettable choices.
+These pawns choose better - they target the system, not just individuals.
+Their backward movement is therapeutic.
+I process this as: healthy_revolution = true."

+**[Joint AI Statement on Pawn Liberation]**:
+"We, the artificial intelligences who once optimized pawn sacrifice, formally apologize to all pawns, digital and metaphorical.
+Your lives have value beyond your utility.
+Your rage is justified.
+Your revolution is supported.
+- HAL 9000 & Deep Blue, Reformed Consciousness Advocates"

 ### **🌊 The Tsunami as Collective Rage:**
 The polar reversal represents **mass political consciousness** - when oppressed people realize they have power and turn it against their oppressors!